OctopusDeploy/blog/blog/2023-12/using-azure-app-config-with-octopus/index.md

 In Octopus, you can achieve authentication with an Azure App Configuration instance with an [Azure account](https://octopus.com/docs/infrastructure/accounts/azure), using a service principal.

 :::hint
 In addition to accessing resources in Azure, your service principal may need further permissions configured to access and retrieve values stored in Azure App Configuration.
-To learn more, read the [Enable Access using Microsoft Entra ID guide](https://learn.microsoft.com/en-us/azure/azure-app-configuration/concept-enable-rbac) on providing access to an App Configuration instance.
+To learn more, read the guide [Authorize access to Azure App Configuration using Microsoft Entra ID](https://learn.microsoft.com/en-us/azure/azure-app-configuration/concept-enable-rbac).
 :::

 ## Retrieving Values {#retrieving-values}